CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab24-Gettingstarted.md

 1. **Azure AI Vision SDK:** A development toolkit that allows integration of Azure AI Vision capabilities into applications, providing APIs to send images for analysis and receive structured outputs.

-1. **Image Analysis Application:** A Python-based application that leverages the SDK to process images, analyze visual content, and present results in a usable format.
+1. **Image Analysis Application (Client App):** A Python-based application that leverages the SDK to process images, analyze visual content, and present results in a usable format.

 # Getting Started with lab